jhudsl/OTTR_Template/getting_started.md

 1) `google_slides_image_linker.R` makes sure any code output images are updated after bookdown is re-rendered.
 2) `google_slide_png_downloader.R` downloads all the slides from the linked Google slide set as PNGs to `resources/gs_slides`.

-If you don't wish for either of these actions to occur automatically, you can delete these steps from [`render-bookdown.yml`](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/blob/main/.github/workflows/render-bookdown.yml).
+Note that for the Google Slides actions to run you need to set up the [Google Slides Github actions in the `render-bookdown.yml` file](#for-a-course-that-will-need-changes-to-docker-image) and its [related secrets](#google-slide-related-secrets).

 ### Running spell check and styler manually